samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 A Hyrax-based application includes lots of dependencies.
 We provide a [Docker image for getting started with your Hyrax-based application](/CONTAINERS.md#docker-image-for-hyrax-based-applications).

-_**TODO:** Write the instructions for generating a new Hyrax-based application using the Docker Image for Hyrax-based Applications._

 <aside><p><em><strong>Note:</em></strong> The Docker image describes the canonical dependencies.
 In a way, it is executable documentation.
 The following documentation is our best effort to transcribe that executable documentation into a narrative.
 In other words, this documentation may drift away from the Docker details.</p></aside>

+You can also try [Running Hyrax-based application in local VM](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#running-hyrax-based-application-in-local-vm) using Ubuntu.

 This document contains instructions specific to setting up an app with __Hyrax v3.0.0-rc2__.
 If you are looking for instructions on installing a different